Restrict access by category or tag

 Add marketing content to a single page or post

-To add marketing content to a single page or post, scroll down to the Memberful: Restrict Access box on any page or post, add your content to the meta box, and then update your post.
+Alternatively, you can add custom marketing content directly to a single page or post.
+Scroll down to the Memberful: Restrict Access box on any page or post, add your content to the meta box, and then update your post.

 Create default marketing content